 Although such research highlights the clear financial benefit of vaccinating, it doesn’t account for many of the costs of not vaccinating, including pain, sickness, disability, or even death, and the emotional and physical toll of vaccine-preventable illness on families.

 It’s true that many of the illnesses we vaccinate against are rare, and unvaccinated people may be unlikely to get them—thanks largely to “herd immunity” (also called “community immunity”) provided by those who adhere to the vaccination schedule.
 However, as fewer people vaccinate, that protection is eroded and the risk of illness increases.
-For example, community immunity for measles requires an 83 to 94 percent vaccination rate.
+For example, community immunity for measles requires a 95% percent vaccination rate.
 When people who can be vaccinated opt out, there’s less protection for those who cannot be vaccinated, such as very young infants and people with compromised immune systems, including cancer patients and elderly people.